ttlion/sdtDBN/README.md

 - **-mNotA_dynSame**: This argument should be the file specifying, for any desired node of the sdtDBN, the nodes that cannot be its parents from the same timestep.
 - **-mNotA_static**: This argument should be the file specifying, for any desired node of the sdtDBN, the nodes that cannot be its static parents.

-## Files to store an sdtDBN object
+## Files to store and retrieve an sdtDBN object

 When making inference on an sdtDBN, the user may desire to make inference multiple times, while keeping the same sdtDBN.
 In this situation, there is no need for the program to learn the sdtDBN each time the user makes inference, as the sdtDBN stays the same.
 Therefore, in order to allow a user to perform inference several times in the same learned sdtDBN, two arguments were created: **-toFile** and **-fromFile**.
 Each of these arguments consists of a filename.